PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 ## OAuth or PagerDuty API key?
 A PagerDuty App with OAuth functionality is the preferred choice for both third-party integrations and long-lived applications.
 PagerDuty Apps with OAuth can be used by a single account building private software or developers building integrations used by many accounts.

 User API Keys are useful for scripts and personal projects but are also tied to that single user.
 If the user leaves the account then the key is disabled and the application will no longer function properly.
-Account API Keys have full access to a PagerDuty account.
+Account API Keys have full access to a PagerDuty account, and are very simple to use, however they don't have security-conscious features such as refresh flows, and are a little bit less user-friendly involving copying and pasting the raw secret value.

 ## Types of OAuth functionality